 - Brainstorm content ideas.
 Your unique benefits can be great fodder for content.
 In fact, this type of content marketing is the key to a strong employer brand.
 Think of each benefit as its own pillar, and look for ways to translate those benefits into great content.
 For example, if your friendly culture is one of your benefits, highlight it through social media, videos, or blog posts.

 One last thought: Keep in mind what while your EVP is the basis of your recruiting efforts, it isn’t a permanent piece of communication.
 As your brand evolves, your culture changes, and your company grows, it’s important to reassess whether or not it continues to reflect your brand’s unique value every couple of years.
+(See our complete guide to build an employer brand for more tips to keep your brand aligned.)

 Of course, we know that this all requires the clarity and brain space to do this type of deep work.
 If your team is short on either (or feeling a little overwhelmed), let’s talk about how we can help you tell your employer brand story the best way.